getwinharris/bapXconnect/api/README.md

 - `index.html` - Public facing API information and documentation
 - `admin/index.html` - Administrative panel for key generation and model selection
-- `demos/qwen-demo.html` - Interactive demo for Qwen2.5-Omni, Qwen2.5-Coder model
+- `demo.html` - Unified interactive demo for testing all models with one interface